-A candidate may be awarded the degree with Distinction if he/she:
+A candidate may be awarded the Degree of Master of Emergency (With Distinction) if he/she:

-- (a) has passed with Distinction in the Part I Examination and the Final Examination: - (b) has not failed or repeated any portion of the course or Examination.
+- (a) has passed with Distinction in the Part I Examination and the Final Examination; and - (b) has not failed or repeated any component of the Examinations or any portion of the training programme within the stipulated time except for medical or humanitarian reasons with the approval of the Faculty.

-MASTER OF EMERGENCY MEDICINE PROGRAMME SCHEDULE
+MASTER OF EMERGENCY MEDICINE

-1 1 S T A G E Year 4 (at UM) comprise of posting in Emergency Medicine in University of Malaya A research report to be submitted at least 6 months before Final Examination Final Examination S T A G E Year 3 (at UM or other centres) Clinical postings in Emergency Medicine; Obstetrics and Gynaecology; Radiology; Otorhinolaryngology; Ophthalmology; Elective; Orthopaedic surgery; Neurosurgery.
-Must passed the Paediatric Advanced Life Support Course (PALS), Advanced Cardiac Life Support Course (ACLS), Advanced Trauma Life Support Course (ATLS) and/or equivalent courses recognized by Faculty S T A G E Year 2 (at UM or other centres) clinical postings in: internal medicine, general surgery emergency medicine paediatrics.
-A Research Project must be started during the early phase in this stage S T A G E Year 1 (at UM) The study of basic sciences relevant to the practice of Emergency medicine Clinical postings under supervision with the emphasis on emergency situations in the specialties of Anaesthesia and Emergency Medicine Part I Examination Registration (Entrance Evaluation)
+Clinical posting in Emergency Medicine.
+Final Examination S T G E III Year 4 (at UM or other centres) Continuous assessments.
+Training portfolio to be submitted every 6 months.
+A research report to be submitted at least 6 months before Final Examination.
+S T A G E Clinical postings in Emergency Medicine for at least 12 months.
+Clinical postings with emphasis on intensive care medicine and emergency aspects of intensive care medicine obstetric and gynaecology radiology otorhinolaryngology ophthalmology orthopaedic surgery neurosurgery Continuous assessments.
+Training portfolio to be submitted every 6 months.
+Must passed the Paediatric Advanced Life Support Course (PALS), Advanced Cardiac Life Support Course (ACLS), Advanced Trauma Life Support Course (ATLS) and/or equivalent courses recognized by Faculty.
+A research project must be started during the early phase in Stage II.
+S T A G E I Year 1 (at UM) The study of basic sciences relevant to the practice of Emergency medicine Clinical postings in Emergency Medicine for at least 6 months.
+Clinical postings with emphasis on emergency aspects of anaesthesia paediatrics internal medicine general surgery Continuous assessments.
+Training portfolio to be submitted every 6 months.
+Part I Examination Registration (Entrance Evaluation)